SaachiA/Covid_19_Analysis/README.md

 # Covid_19_Analysis
 This details the information regarding Covid19 cases and the following vaccination drives in USA

-- Vaccination facilities in sub region Ohio
+--Vaccination facilities in sub region Ohio

 vac_fac_Ohio.sql

 ![image](https://user-images.githubusercontent.com/100988967/156872092-885b883a-c0ea-445e-8108-6c636070fd3e.png)

-- information about the facilities name where travel time threshold minutues is less than 60 in sub region 1 California
+--information about the facilities name where travel time threshold minutues is less than 60 in sub region 1 California

 vac_fac_travel_time

 ![image](https://user-images.githubusercontent.com/100988967/156872653-3cbb4827-ba30-49f0-a4cf-56a239810253.png)

--Name and the Number of vaccination facilities in USA
+--Name and the Number of vaccination facilities in USA

 Vac_fac_facilities